kaiser-rpg/KaiserRPG.github.io/pages/rule/damage/type.md

 **Electrical**: Being struck by lightning or an electrical discharge are common sources of this damage.

 ## Energy Damage
 The Energy Damage Group is commonly caused by supernatural effects.
-Many spells use one of the damage types from this group.
+Many powers use one of the damage types from this group.

 **Force**: This damage comes from raw energy and is immaterial in nature.
 Bolts of magical energy and repulsive blasts are common sources of this damage type.